ibm-cloud-docs/openwhisk/pkg_obstorage.md

 | `corsConfig` | The `corsConfig` parameter is a bucket's CORS configuration. |

-### Writing to an {{site.data.keyword.cos_full_notm}} bucket
+## Writing objects to a bucket
 {: #pkg_obstorage_write}

 You can use the `object-write` action to write an object to an {{site.data.keyword.cos_full_notm}} bucket.
 {: shortdesc}

-In the following steps, the name `testbucket` is used as an example.
-Buckets in {{site.data.keyword.cos_full_notm}} must be globally unique, so you must replace `testbucket` with a unique bucket name.
+In the following steps, the name `test-bucket` is used as an example.
+Buckets in {{site.data.keyword.cos_full_notm}} must be globally unique, so you must replace `test-bucket` with a unique bucket name.
 {: note}

-#### Write to a bucket from the CLI
+### Writing an object to a bucket by using the CLI
 {: #pkg_obstorage_write_cli}
 Write an object to your bucket by using the `object-write` action.
+{: shortdesc}

+Invoke the `object-write` action to write an object to your bucket.
+If you bound your bucket endpoint to your package or to the `object-write` action you do not need to include the endpoint as a parameter.
+Replace `<org_space>` with name of your Cloud Foundry Org and Space, `<test-bucket>` with the name of your bucket, and `<test.txt>` with the name of the object you want to write.

 ```
-ibmcloud fn action invoke /_/cloud-object-storage/object-write --blocking --result --param bucket testbucket --param key data.txt --param body "my_test_data"
+ibmcloud fn action invoke /<org_space>/cloud-object-storage/object-write --blocking --result --param bucket <test-bucket> --param key <test.txt> --param body <test> --param endpoint <bucket_endpoint>
 ```
 {: pre}